rust-lang/book/src/ch03-03-how-functions-work.md

 error: Could not compile `functions`.
 ```

-The `let y = 6` statement does not return a value, so there isn't anything for
+The `let y = 6` statement does not return a value, so there isn’t anything for
 `x` to bind to.
 This is different than in other languages like C and Ruby where
 the assignment returns the value of the assignment.
 In those languages, we can
 write `x = y = 6` and have both `x` and `y` have the value `6`; that is not the